 Our mission is to protect Malawi’s wildlife by helping wild animals in need, combatting wildlife crime and empowering guardians of the wild.

 We have a vision for each of the 4 areas we work within:

 That every wild animal in Malawi is free from human-inflicted suffering.

 WILDLIFE LAW ENFORCEMENT

-Lilongwe Wildlife Trust was established in 2008 when our first project – Lilongwe Wildlife Centre – opened as a wildlife rescue, rehabilitation and education facility supporting the Government’s work fighting wildlife crimes such as the pet and bushmeat trades.
-The centre is also the base for our international volunteer programme, which critical to the sanctuary’s rehabilitation efforts.
+Lilongwe Wildlife Trust was established in 2008 when our first project – Lilongwe Wildlife Centre – opened as a wildlife rescue, rehabilitation and education facility supporting the government’s work fighting wildlife crimes, such as the pet and bushmeat trades.
+The centre is also the base for our international volunteer programme, which is critical to the sanctuary’s rehabilitation efforts.

-Since then both our rescue and education programmes have expanded nationally and in 2014, we started work to combat serious wildlife crime, in particular ivory trafficking, supporting high level wildlife crime investigations, wildlife justice programmes for prosecutors and courts and revisions to wildlife policy and legislation.
-Our research arm will be an important area of growth in the coming years as we are a lead partner on Malawi's new Wildlife Research Institute.
+Since then, both our rescue and education programmes have expanded nationally and in 2014, we started work to combat serious wildlife crime - in particular ivory trafficking - by supporting high-level wildlife crime investigations, wildlife justice programmes for prosecutors and courts and revisions to wildlife policy and legislation.
+Our research arm will be an important area of growth in the coming years, as LWT is a lead partner on Malawi's new Wildlife Research Institute.